-- Clear and well-defined objectives are essential to achieve future success; - Asset allocation is the primary driver of long-term returns; - Risk-taking is necessary to achieve return, but not all risks are rewarded; - · Funding and investment strategy related decisions should be considered together; - Long-term investing provides opportunities for enhancing returns; - Equities are expected to generate superior long-term returns; - Alternative asset class investments provide diversification; - Costs have a significant impact on long-term performance and therefore obtaining value for money for the investments is important; - Monitoring and rebalancing the asset allocation is important; - Investment markets are not always efficient and there may be opportunities for good active managers to add value; and - Environmental, Social and Governance ("ESG") factors are likely to be one area of market inefficiency and so managers may be able to improve risk-adjusted returns by taking account of ESG factors.
+- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all risks are rewarded; - equity, credit and illiquidity are the primary rewarded risks; - risks that do not have an expected reward should generally be avoided, hedged or diversified; - investment markets are not always efficient and there may be opportunities for good active managers to add value; - environmental, social and governance (ESG) factors are likely to be one area of market inefficiency and so managers may be able to improve risk-adjusted returns by taking account of ESG factors; - investment managers who can consistently spot and profitably exploit market opportunities are difficult to find and therefore passive management, where available, is usually better value; and - costs have a significant impact on long-term performance and therefore obtaining value for money from the investments is important.

-6. Implementation of the investment arrangements
+5. Implementation of the investment arrangements